zzybluebell/tp/docs/UserGuide.md

 ### 19. Summary: `summary`

-View the summary of stored data in ezFoodie.
+Views the summary of stored data in ezFoodie.

 **NOTE**: Only managers are allowed to view summary.
 Login as manager before entering command.